 For somebody with a developmental disorder such as being on the autism spectrum or having Fragile X Syndrome, social behaviors aren’t so intuitive.
 Applied Behavior Analysis (ABA) can help people with these conditions develop the kinds of skills and behaviors necessary for getting by in life – like responding when someone asks a question, resisting disruptive impulses, or adding up purchases while grocery shopping.

-Who Can Change Through ABA?
+Who Can Change Through Applied Behavior Analysis (ABA)?

-In fact, anyone can change their behavior through Applied Behavior Analysis.
+Anyone can change their behavior through Applied Behavior Analysis.
 While this approach has been shown to help children and adults with developmental disorders, it can also apply to those who want to learn a new skill, become a more effective parent, break a bad habit, etc.

 Want to share the full infographic image on your site?
 Just copy and paste the embed code below: